 6. Will the student receive a certificate for passing exams?

 Yes.
-Test site administrators can print a CTECS Workplace Readiness certificate and Technical Skills certificate for all passing students directly form their E-SESS accounts.
+Test site administrators can print a CTECS Workplace Readiness Skills certificate and Technical Skills certificate for all passing students directly form their E-SESS accounts.
 Students can also demonstrate to employers that they have passed the TSA or WRA through a SkillStack® badge.

 7. Do you offer refunds or credits for this assessment?

 No. It is not necessary since there is no charge for unused test tickets.

 8. Do you offer paper/pencil tests?